The64thGamer/cheeseepedia/content/wiki/jasper-t-jowls.md

 ### Pizza Time Theatre

 From as early as 1977, Jasper was a country loving hound dog.
 He was loud and not too smart, being portrayed by Scott Paulin.
 He had buck teeth, wrinkles, a banjo, and a straw hat.
-He would often laugh at any joke, no matter how poor its content was, causing {{< wiki-link "Chuck E Cheese" >}} to yell at the technician to turn off the 'fruitcake dog.'
+He would often laugh at any joke, no matter how poor its content was, causing {{< wiki-link "Chuck E. Cheese" >}} to yell at the technician to turn off the 'fruitcake dog.'
 He would flirt and obsess over the female guest stars, most notably Harmony Howlette.

 ### ShowBiz Pizza Time